pynbody/pynbody/docs/installation.rst

    pip install git+git://github.com/pynbody/pynbody

-If you cloned the git repository and installed manually, go into the top-level `pynbody` source directory (the one with ``setup.py`` in it) and do :
+If you cloned or forked the git repository and installed manually, go into the top-level `pynbody` source directory (the one with ``setup.py`` in it) and do :

 ::